 Your clinic will arrange an agreed time for a semen specimen to be provided.
-We may collect sperm before EPU.
-Alternatively, for many patients semen sample can be collected at home & brought in to the clinic.
-Semen is collected by masturbation, the best sperm isolated, and a controlled number added to the eggs.
+We usually ask for the semen specimen to be collected (by masturbation) before EPU.
+Alternatively, for many patients, the semen sample can be collected at home & brought into the clinic (within 45 mins of ejaculation).
+Semen is delivered to the laboratory, where the sample is prepared to isolate the best sperm, and a controlled number are added to the eggs.
 If you suspect that there will be any difficulty in the collection of the semen PLEASE discuss it with your doctor, nurse, or the scientist BEFOREHAND.
-There are a number of alternatives to deal with this problem.
+There are a number of alternatives to deal with this problem (eg freezing sperm in advance).

 Once eggs are collected, they are prepared for fertilisation.
-Conventional IVF involves placing prepared sperm and eggs together in a dish, where fertilisation occurs.
+Conventional IVF involves placing prepared sperm and eggs together in a dish, where fertilisation occurs overnight.
 If the number of sperm in the sample is not sufficient or if there is reason to believe the sperm will be unable to penetrate the egg, ICSI (Intracytoplasmic Sperm Injection) may be recommended.
-ICSI involves the direct injection of a single sperm into each egg.
+ICSI involves the injection of a single sperm into each mature egg via microinjection.

 The eggs are checked the following day for signs of fertilisation.
 The developing embryos are kept in culture in our Embryoscopes and grown to day 5 or 6 following the egg collection procedure.
-Embryos which develop to a good quality blastocyst will be frozen for use in a subsequent Frozen Embryo Transfer (FET) cycle.
-It is important to note that not all embryos will be of a suitable quality for freezing.
+Depending on your clinic protocols, embryos which develop to a good quality blastocyst may be transferred into your uterus on day 5 following the egg collection or may be frozen for use in a subsequent Frozen Embryo Transfer (FET) cycle.
+It is important to note that not all embryos will be of suitable quality for embryo transfer or freezing.